0Ruix/rock-paper-scissors-cpp/README.md

 # Rock Paper Scissors Game

-This is Rock Paper Scissors game made under one hour in c++.
+This is Rock Paper Scissors game made in under one hour in c++.